Powerful OLAP analysis grid

 Multitenant OLAP Analysis

-The analysis itself and all other application data are completely isolated among the clients.
+Rest assured, the analysis and all other application data are entirely segregated among clients, ensuring